Matthew-Loones/Vibration-simulator/README.md

 I decided to code a vibration simulator, which I decided to make in Unity.
 I will put this in the unity asset store so that fellow programmer can use it to make more realistic vibrations.
 This can then be used to make better earthquakes, or anything else which involves vibrations.
-Now I am going to explain how I build it, which issues I came across, and which things can be still aproved upon by a programmer that is more adept than me.
+Now I am going to explain how I build it, which issues I came across, and which things can still be improved upon by a programmer that is more adept than me.

 Step 1: coding vibration
 This was actually quite easy, you just add an elastic force to an object and when it's out of balance it vibrates.
-I coded this by giving an equilibrium point to the object when the scene loads, it's begin position.
+I coded this by giving an equilibrium point to the object when the scene is loaded,  namely it's begin position.
-Then I constantly apply a force to it, this force is equal to the distance between the object and it's equilibrium force multiplied by the elasticity constant which you can change.
+Then I constantly apply a force to it, this force is equal to the distance between the object and it's equilibrium point multiplied by the elasticity constant which you can change.
 The direction of the force is also towards the equilibrium point, this makes it vibrate when it's out of balance.

 step 2: coding waves